British sitcom: To the Manor Born

-Co-starring Penelope Keith as Audrey fforbes-Hamilton and Peter Bowles as Richard DeVere, To the Manor Born (1979–1981, 2007) was a 'feel-good' series following the leading characters' 'will-they-won't they' love story.
-Written by Peter Spence and Christopher Bond and produced and directed by Gareth Gwenlan, it was a sitcom with one of the largest audience ratings of the period.
+Co-starring Penelope Keith (The Good Life 1975) as Audrey fforbes-Hamilton and Peter Bowles (Only When I Laugh 1979) as Richard DeVere, To the Manor Born (1979–1981, 2007) was a 'feel-good' series of 20 episodes in three series plus two Christmas specials.
+The series follows the leading characters' 'will-they-won't they' love story written by Peter Spence and Christopher Bond and produced and directed by Gareth Gwenlan, The sitcom had one of the largest audience ratings of the period.
 The final episode of series 1, which aired on 11 November 1979, was the most watched British television programme (excluding live events) of the 1970s, drawing 23.95 million viewers.
 The final episode in 1981 received 17.80 million viewers.
+A second Christmas special aired at 9.30 pm on BBC1 on Christmas Day, 25 December 2007 and is themed around Audrey's and Peter's silver wedding anniversary (25 years).
 The series has been repeated over 1,000 times.
 Major supporting roles were played by Angela Thorne as Audrey's friend Marjory and Daphne Heard as Mrs Polouvicka, Richard's mother.
 Other members of the cast included Alan David, John Rudling, Michael Bilton, Gerald Sim, Michael Cochrane, and Georgie Glen.
+In 2004, it came ninth in Britain's Best Sitcom.
 The music was written by Ronnie Hazlehurst.